SAP-samples/btp-azure-opensap/Week2/Unit1/README.md

 ![Microsoft SharePoint](./images/mss_0100.png)

-2.3 Select the areas of Microsoft 365 development, which you're personally most interested in (e.g. SharePoint Framework).
+2.3 Select the areas of Microsoft 365 development, which you're personally most interested in (e.g., SharePoint Framework).
 Click on **Save** to finish the process.

 ![Microsoft SharePoint](./images/mss_0110.png)